 Finally, you must apply for the degree certificate after the thesis approval process.
 The right time to do so is when all your courses are completed, and your thesis is sent in for review.
-In order to graduate, all study credits required for the degree, including the thesis and courses transferred from other universities (e.g. Univ. of Turku), have to be noted in register.
-The form and deadlines are found the study https://abofi.sharepoint.com/sites/intra-en-fnt/SitePages/Degreecertificate.aspx.
+To graduate, all study credits required for the degree, including the thesis and courses transferred from other universities (e.g. Univ. of Turku), have to be noted in the register.
+The form and deadlines found study are here: https://abofi.sharepoint.com/sites/intra-en-fnt/SitePages/Degreecertificate.aspx.
 Degree certificates are issued approximately once a month during the period September-June."
-More useful, and detailed information about the Thesis can be found at the Faculty of Arts, Psychology and Theology (FHPT) Master's Thesis page.
+Additional information about the Thesis can be found on the Faculty of Arts, Psychology and Theology (FHPT) Master's Thesis page.